MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Wikis

-By using MYOB Advanced wikis, users create, edit, and share information.
+By using MYOB Acumatica wikis, users create, edit, and share information.
 Wikis are ideal for documenting use-cases for ADC and other technologies.
 Develop procedure manuals, embed training videos, attach user manuals, and share everything with employees and external business partners or consultants.
 Wikis provide version tracking and security.

-Automated Efficiency with MYOB Advanced
+Automated Efficiency with MYOB Acumatica

 We are currently on the precipice of a new era in automated data capture.
 While many companies are just starting with barcoding, RFID, and basic automation available in their ERP systems, others are